 Appropriately Indian is an ethnographic analysis of information technology professionals at the symbolic helm of globalising India.
-Comprising a small but prestigious segment of India's labour force, these transn-ational knowledge workers dominate the country's economic and cultural scene, as do their notions of what it means to be Indian.
-Contents: Introduction: On Background I. Privilege: Situating India's Transnational Class 2.
+Comprising a small but prestigious segment of India's labour force, these transnational knowledge workers dominate the country's economic and cultural scene, as do their notions of what it means to be Indian.
+Contents: Introduction: On Background; I. Privilege: Situating India's Transnational Class 2.
 Global/Indian: Cultural Politics in the IT Workplace 3.
 Merit: Ideologies of Achievement in the Knowledge Economy 4.
 Individuals: Narratives of Embedded Selves 5.
 Family: Gendered "Balance" and the Everyday Production of the Nation 6.
-Religion: When the Private is Transnational Conclusion: Apolitical Politics 2012 978-81-2504-513-7 ₹1515 252 pp Paperback Rights: Restricted Digital Cool
+Religion: When the Private is Transnational; Conclusion: Apolitical Politics 2012 978-81-2504-513-7 ₹1665 252 pp Paperback Rights: Restricted Digital Cool from iPads to iPhones, transgenic art to robotics, Twitter and cyberspace avatars to Wikis-this book traces how human lives are not only heavily mediated by 'cool' technologies, but how the technologies themselves are mediated by human lives.

-Life in the Age of New Media Pramod K. Nayar teaches at the Department of English, University of Hyderabad
+Life in the Age of New Media Pramod K. Nayar teaches at the Department of English, University of Hyderabad From Facebook to internet dating, from 'condensed' networked cities to mobile phones,

-This book examines life in the age of New Media.
-From Facebook to internet dating, from 'condensed' networked cities to mobile phones, from iPads to iPhones, transgenic art to robotics, Twitter and cyberspace avatars to Wikis-it traces how human lives are not only heavily mediated by 'Cool' technologies, but how the technologies themselves are mediated by human lives.
-Contents: Introduction: Mediated Lives and Cool Technologies I. 'Only Connect' I: Mobile Communications 2.
+Contents: Introduction: Mediated Lives and Cool Technologies; Part I: 'Only Connect' I: Mobile Communications 2.
 Game for Anything: Digital Play 3.
-'Only Connect' II: New Socialities 4.
+'Only Connect' Part II: New Socialities 4.
 Geography Lessons: Digitized Spaces 5.
 Inactive to Interactive: Reality Media 6.
-Genetic Muses: Posthuman Arts Conclusion: Cool Lives and Mediated Technologies: The Posthuman 2012 978-81-2504-730-8 ₹1530 264 pp Hardback E-ISBN: 978-81-2504-829-9

-Exclusion, Social Capital and Citizenship Contested Transitions in South Africa and India Edited by Tina Uys, Professor, Department of Sociology, University of Johannesburg; and Sujata Patel, Professor, Department of Sociology, University of Hyderabad
+Genetic Muses: Posthuman Arts; Conclusion: Cool Lives and Mediated Technologies: The Posthuman 2012 978-81-2504-730-8 ₹1680 264 pp Hardback E-ISBN: 978-81-2504-829-9 Exclusion, Social Capital and Citizenship Contested Transitions in South Africa and India Edited by Tina Uys, Professor, Department of Sociology, University of Johannesburg; and Sujata Patel, Professor, Department of Sociology, University of Hyderabad